gca30/DynamicExpressions.jl/docs/src/api.md

 ## Interfaces

-The interfaces for `AbstractExpression` and `AbstractExpressionNode` are tested using Interfaces.jl.
+The interfaces for `AbstractExpression` and `AbstractScalarExprNode` are tested using Interfaces.jl.
 You can see the interfaces with:

 ```@docs